mycelial/docs/docs/getting-started/tutorial.md

 ---
 sidebar_position: 2
 id: tutorial
-title: Tutorial
+title: Tutorial - Mycelial Control Plane
 ---

-# Mycelial getting started tutorial
+# Mycelial: Getting started with Mycelial Control Plane

-In this tutorial you will move data from a SQLite database to a Postgres database using Mycelial.
+In this tutorial you will move data from a SQLite database to a Postgres database using Mycelial as the Control Plane.
+We will walk you through the installation of SQLite, Docker, Mycelial's CLI and how to connect it all together.

 ## Prerequisites